CambridgeEngineering/PartIA-Computing-Lent-doc/getting-started.rst

 #.
 Install, configure and test your development environment
    (`Development environment`_).

 #.
-Create a Git repository for your team/project (`Creating and
+Create a Git repository for your team/project (`Creating a team development repository`_)
-   sharing a development repository`_) from the provided template.
+   from the provided template.

 #.
 Read :ref:`using-git`.